-If FIFA are unable to take payment for the tickets you are allocated due to insufficient funds or any other reason, FIFA may cancel the tickets allocated to you.
-We recommend Travel Club members contact their bank in advance (to advise of the pending transaction and ensure sufficient funds are available in their account) once they have received the email from FIFA confirming their ticket allocation.
+We recommended that Travel Club members contact their bank in advance (to advise of the pending transaction and ensure sufficient funds are available in their account) once they had received the email from FIFA confirming their ticket allocation.

 Can I use a relative or friend’s payment card to pay for my tickets?

-No, the name on the payment card must match that of the lead applicant.
-If you provide payment card details that are in someone else’s name, your application may be rejected by FIFA.
-Similarly, the same payment card cannot be used across multiple applications.
+No, the name on the payment card must have matched that of the lead applicant.
+If you provided payment card details that were in someone else’s name and your application was rejected, this may have been the reason why.

 How many tickets have England been allocated for each fixture?

-FIFA have advised that England will receive around 8% of the saleable allocation of each stadium England are due to play in.
-We will endeavour to provide a full breakdown of our ticket allocation as soon as it is available.
+FIFA have advised that England received around 8% of the saleable allocation of each stadium England are due to play in:

 When will I receive my tickets to 2018 FIFA World Cup Russia™?

 FIFA have advised that tickets will be dispatched between April and May 2018.
 Please be aware that in accordance with security procedures a small number of members will be selected by The FA to collect their tickets in person in Russia.
 These fans will be notified in advance and will be provided with the collection details nearer to the tournament.